Decks › Agentic IAM ·

 From Dick Hardt, an author of OAuth 2.0.
 A layer above that bootstraps from workload identity rather than replacing it.

-aauth:local@domain, with no pre-registration. - Works across trust boundaries, with no single central control plane.
+aauth:local@domain, no pre-registration. - Works across trust boundaries, with no single central control plane.

 - Designed to coexist with OAuth, not replace it.